dustinpfister/hexo_sitesource/source/_drafts/lodash_drop.md

 categories: lodash
 ---

-It looks like lodash is a bit of a mixed bag of helper methods some of which do not exist in javaScripts built in Array prototype, and other methods that appear to be redundant.
+It looks like lodash is a bit of a mixed bag of methods some of which do not exist in javaScripts built in Array prototype, and other methods that appear to be redundant.
 If a method is redundant maybe there is some kind of reason why I might still want to use it such as backward compatibility, but more often then not I tend to prefer to just work within core js.

 <!-- more -->

 Sometimes it seems like I come across something like _.drop in lodash, and scratch my head wondering if looking into lodash is a wise investment of time.
-If would seem that over all, it may not be a wast of time.
-A lot of these methods do work differently, and provide a certian something that does go beyond what may be in the core of js itself.
+A lot of these methods do work differently, and provide a certain something that does go beyond what may be in the core of js itself, so yes maybe it is worth it.

 ## So what does _.drop do?